-Regulations enforced by the FMCSA pertain to driver safety, the equipment and permitting requirements necessary for the safe operation of a commercial motor vehicle (CMV), and applying safety ratings to allow transport.
+FMCSA regulations pertain to driver safety, equipment and permitting requirements for commercial motor vehicles (CMVs), and safety ratings.

 The FMCSA requires that anyone certified or wanting to become certified perform compliance reviews, safety audits, roadability reviews, or roadside inspections concerning the safety fitness standard, undergo periodic quality-control and training requirements.

 Then, based on the availability and use of safety management controls and the frequency and severity of regulatory violations, the FMCA will assign a safety rating to the motor carrier.
 A safety rating or rating means a rating of ‘Satisfactory,’ ‘Conditional,’ or ‘Unsatisfactory.’

 A satisfactory rating is when a motor carrier’s safety management controls are effective and meet a section of the safety fitness standard.
 If motor carriers are rated unsatisfactory, they are usually prevented from using CMVs.